 These tactile hallucinations can manifest as feelings of numbness or as burning or itching skin.

 Certain medical conditions can produce tactile hallucinations.
-Parkinson’s disease (a condition marked by the malfunction and dying of nerve cells in the brain) and Lewy body dementia (a Parkinson’s-like illness) are two prominent ones.
+Parkinson’s disease (a condition marked by the malfunction and death of nerve cells in the brain)

 Your doctor will first take a thorough medical history, asking about your medical past, current medications, sleep habits, drug and alcohol use, whether you’ve had any head trauma, when your symptoms started, and so on.